SumoLogic/sumologic-documentation/docs/search/Lookup_Tables/01_Create_a_Lookup_Table.md

         double, or string (default).
     3.  **Primary Key**.
 Click the **Yes** checkbox if the field is part of the primary key for the table.
-If your table's primary key is a composite key, you'll check this checkbox for each field that is part of the key.
+If your table's primary key is a composite key, you will check this checkbox for each field that is part of the key.
         You must define a primary key for your Lookup Table.
 12. To add another column to the table, click the plus sign to the right